slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 - Example 3: Controlling Dripline endpoints with SlowDash Python library (SlowPy)
 - Example 4: Sending (sensor) data values to the Dripline Mesh / Entering manual values
 - Example 5: Handling SET/GET/CMD commands from other Dripline services
+- Example 6 (in preparation): Receiving (sensor) data values from other Dripline services

+These examples make extensive use of the chain-of-contol-nodes structure in the SlowPy library and the Dashboard-Script interconnect.
+For details on these features, refer to the "Controls Script" section of the SlowDash documentation.

 ## TL;DR
 This section is a highly distilled summary for quick reference.